bwmarrin/snowflake/README.md

 **For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**

+## Status @ 2017-02-21
+This package should be considered stable and completed.
+Any additions in the future will strongly avoid API changes to existing functions.
+Please see issues for any remaining TODO items that are planned.

 ## Getting Started

 ### Installing